Beijing Winter Olympics 2022: Germany enjoys historic clean sweep in bobsleigh | DW | 15.02.2022

 He said he was "proud" that Germany dominated the podium at the Yanqing National Sliding Center.
 "We all gave our best."

-However, Friedrich is already plotting the defence of his four-man title when the heats start on Saturday.
+However, the police officer from Dresden is already plotting the defence of his four-man title when the heats start on Saturday.

 He had little time to celebrate his two-man gold "because we carry straight on, tomorrow morning we have four-man training.
 It's been a really tough competition so far."